ImageMagick v6 Examples --

 [IM Output]

-This method works very well in a lot of situations, but is especially good when one of the images images is basically basically black (or greyscale) lines on a mostly white background, such as text images.
-If both images contains regions of color, then you may get unusual results.
+This method works very well in a lot of situations, but is especially good when one of the images images has black (or greyscale) lines on a mostly white background, such as text images.
+If both images contain regions of color, then you may get unusual results.

-For example I needed to add some diagrams to a page of text which was to be included into a ray-traced image.
-You can see this page, in the image results on my Studies in Polyhedra.
+For example, I want to add some diagrams to a page of text which will be included in a ray-traced image.
+You can see this 'page of text' in the image resulting images of my Studies in Polyhedra.

-Multiplying an image with itself is actually a useful technique to produce a squared darkening of an image, so bright colors remain prominent, but other colors become darker.
-Actually this is equivelent to a Gamma operator with a value of "0.5", or a Evaluate PowerOf operation with a value of "2.0".
+Multiplying an image with itself is actually an useful technique to produce a squared darkening of an image, so bright colors remain prominent, but other colors become darker.
+Actually this is equivelent to a Gamma operator with a value of "0.5", or an Evaluate PowerOf operation with a value of "2.0".

-This is used for example for a Star Generator, to produce a more realistic distribution of star intensities.
+For example see a Star Generator, to produce a more realistic distribution of star intensities.
 Or it can be used on satellite cloud images before overlaying the result on a geographical map.

 [IM Output]